-The report of the audit of the European Court of Auditors (ECA) was published in the fourth quarter of 2023.
-The European Court of Auditors (ECA) concluded that the EPPO's revenue and payments underlying the accounts for the year ended 31 December 2022 are legal and regular in all material respects.
-The EPPO is following up on the ECA's previous year's recommendations and is closely monitoring the implementation of the action plans, which is reported upon in the Consolidated Annual Activity Report.
+The annual report of the 2023 audit of the European Court of Auditors (ECA) was published on 24 October 2024.
+The European Court of Auditors (ECA) concluded that the EPPO's revenue and payments underlying the accounts for the year ended 31 December 2023 are legal and regular in all material respects.
+Only one observation remains open from ECA's previous year's recommendations and EPPO is closely monitoring its follow up, which is also to be reported upon in the Consolidated Annual Activity Report.

-The European Data Protection Supervisor (EDPS) holds regular meetings with the Data Protection Function of EPPO, and provides recommendations following inspection activities.
+The European Data Protection Supervisor (EDPS) holds regular meetings with the Data Protection Function of EPPO and provides recommendations following inspection activities.